-Your body is going to be different after developing and growing a new person and that’s OK.
+During the fourth trimester, your body is going to be different after developing and growing a new person and that’s OK.
 Just because your body doesn’t look exactly the same doesn’t mean that you can’t love it.
 It’s common to retain about 10 pounds of “baby fat.”
-But if you’re determined to get back in shape, here are some tips to help you get to a healthier you!
+But if you’re determined to lose weight and get back in shape, here are some tips to help you get to a healthier you!

 We’ve all heard the old saying, “breast is best,” but did you know that nursing is just as good for us as it is for our babies?
 Breastfeeding/chestfeeding can help you lose weight more quickly by burning an extra 500 calories a day.
 And because it increases oxytocin, it helps your uterus quickly shrink.